erwindevdesign/open_government_data/README.md

 > [Read Giant Datasets Fast - 3 Tips For Better Data Science Skills.
 YouTube.](https://www.youtube.com/watch?v=x2DxiL8WOmc) (2023)

 </div>

-### Attributions

-We extend our gratitude to the author of the reference video for providing valuable insights that contributed to our development.

 <!-- ## Additional Resources